mnz1988/stable-diffusion-guide/README.md

     Please note that models in the format `.safetensors` are safe to use while `.ckpt` **may** contain viruses.
 Be careful.

-1. **Getting a VAE:** <a name="vae"></a> Most models don't come with a VAE built in.
+1. **Getting a VAE** <a name="vae"></a>[▲](#index)
+    Most models don't come with a VAE built in.
 The VAE is a small separate model, which "converts your image from AI format into human format".
 Without it, you'll get faded colors and ugly eyes, among other things.

     There are practically only 3 different VAEs out there worth talking about:
     * [anime vae](https://huggingface.co/WarriorMama777/OrangeMixs/resolve/main/VAEs/orangemix.vae.pt), also known as the AnythingV3 vae, also known as the orangemix vae.
 All anime models use this.